Belgian-Coder/AutoHotKey-scripts/Pin window/README.md

 ## Tips

 Maximizing your screen space is easier with [PowerToys](https://github.com/microsoft/PowerToys/releases) for Windows 10.
 By creating FancyZones, you can change your snapping spaces to surround the YouTube Window.
 Have fun watching those videos!

+# Pin Windows - Bottom Right - fancyZone

+A customized script to combine the functionallity to keep windows always on top with zone placement through FancyZones from Microsoft Powertoys.
+More information can be found in the script file.